Blagoveshchensk: The Boxer Rebellion

 This expulsion of the local Chinese caused some hardships for Blagoveshchensk consumers.
 For example, during the second half of 1900 it became almost impossible to buy any green vegetables in the town, and ten eggs would cost 30-50 kopecks (and in winter, as much as a rouble), while before it had been possible to buy ten eggs for 10-15 kopecks.

-The massacre angered the Chinese, and had ramifications for the future: the Chinese Honghuzi fought a guerilla war against Russian occupation and assisted the Japanese in the Russo-Japanese War against the Russians in revenge.
+The massacre angered the Chinese and had ramifications for the future: the Chinese Honghuzi fought a guerilla war against Russian occupation and assisted the Japanese in the Russo-Japanese War against the Russians in revenge.
 Louis Livingston Seaman mentioned the massacre as being the reason for the Chinese Honghuzi hatred towards the Russians:The Chinaman, be he Hung-hutze or peasant, in his relation to the Russians in this conflict with Japan has not forgotten the terrible treatment accorded him since the Muscovite occupation of Manchuria.
-He still remembers the massacre at Blagovestchensk when nearly 8,000 unarmed men, women, and children were driven at the point of the bayonet into the raging Amur, until — as one of the Russian officers who participated in that brutal murder told me at Chin-Wang-Tao in 1900 — "the execution of my orders made me almost sick, for it seemed as though I could have walked across the river on the bodies of the floating dead."
+He still remembers the massacre at Blagoveshchensk when nearly 8,000 unarmed men, women, and children were driven at the point of the bayonet into the raging Amur, until — as one of the Russian officers who participated in that brutal murder told me at Chin-Wang-Tao in 1900 — "the execution of my orders made me almost sick, for it seemed as though I could have walked across the river on the bodies of the floating dead."
 Not a Chinaman escaped, except forty who were employed by a leading foreign merchant who ransomed their lives at a thousand roubles each.
 These, and many even worse, atrocities are remembered and now is their moment for revenge.
-So it was easy for Japan to enlist the sympathy of these men, especially when emphasized by liberal pay, as is now the case.
+So, it was easy for Japan to enlist the sympathy of these men, especially when emphasized by liberal pay, as is now the case.
 It is believed that more than 10,000 of these bandits, divided into companies of from 200 to 300 each and led by Japanese officers, are now in the pay of Japan.

 Civil war and the Soviet era

 The city was also the site of conflict during the Russian Civil War, with Japanese troops occupying the city in support of the White Army.
-From 1920 until 1922, the city was declared part of the Far Eastern Republic, an area which was nominally independent, but in reality a buffer zone under control of the Russian SFSR.
-The city became the administrative center of Amur Oblast in 1932.
+From 1920 until 1922, the city was declared part of the Far Eastern Republic, an area which was nominally independent, but in reality, a buffer zone under control of the Russian SFSR.
+The city became the administrative centre of Amur Oblast in 1932.

 During the Cultural Revolution in China, the city was subject to Maoist propaganda blasted from loudspeakers across the river 24 hours a day.

 Administrative and municipal status

-Blagoveshchensk is the administrative center of the oblast and, within the framework of administrative divisions, it also serves as the administrative center of Blagoveshchensky District, even though it is not a part of it.
+Blagoveshchensk is the administrative centre of the oblast and, within the framework of administrative divisions, it also serves as the administrative centre of Blagoveshchensky District, even though it is not a part of it.
 As an administrative division, it is, together with six rural localities, incorporated separately as Blagoveshchensk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.